Automattic/wp-calypso/.github/ISSUE_TEMPLATE.md

 PLEASE NOTE
 - These comments won't show up when you submit the issue.
 - Everything is optional, but try to add as many details as possible.
-- If requesting a new feature, explain why you'd like to see it added.

 Docs & troubleshooting:
 https://github.com/Automattic/wp-calypso/blob/master/.github/CONTRIBUTING.md